Module Descriptions

 The aim of this specialised pedagogical module is to introduce students to effective strategies and methodologies for instructional planning and delivery of learning content.
 This module will cover a broad range of methods and concepts which the student will be able to apply in the classroom viz.: from theory to practice; cooperative learning; whole class instruction; instructional strategies; long- and medium-term planning; overcoming barriers to learning; inclusive classrooms; and multi-level teaching.
 Attention will also be paid to the more informal teaching methodologies in the Grade R context.
 Students completing this module should better know how to teach their subjects and be able to identify learning or social problems among learners.
 This module will assist students in their roles as learning mediators, and interpreters and designers of learning programmes and materials.

-The Mathematics Didactics module aims to give students an in-depth understanding of the methods, activities, and assessment of Mathematics competency.
-Specific attention is given to constructivism in problem-solving.
-The module informs the student of the five content areas of Mathematics knowledge at the Foundation Phase: Numbers, Operations, and Relationships; Pattern Functions and Algebra; Space and Shape; Measurement; and Data Handling.
-The module especially equips the student with specific skills and resources for effective teaching and learning at the Foundation Phase, as set out in the CAPS document.
-Students will learn how to draw up lesson plans specifically for the Foundation Phase to teach different content; adjusting curriculum to make provision for the diverse needs of learners in the Foundation Phase, the student will be introduced to professional resources available for the Mathematics learning area.
-Students completing this module should have a sound knowledge of Mathematics should have highly developed numeracy skills, specifically to teach in the Foundation Phase, which is vastly different from teaching in any other phase since learners should be made numerate and acquire a love for Mathematics, should be able to assess learners reliably, and should know how to best approach the teaching of Mathematic concepts at the Foundation Phase.
-This module will assist students in their roles as subject and phase specialists, learning mediators, assessors and interpreters, and designers of learning programmes and materials.
+The module specifically equips the student with skills and resources for effective teaching and learning at the Foundation Phase as set out in the CAPS document.
+Students will learn how to draw up lesson plans to teach different content; adjusting curriculum to make provision for the diverse needs of learners; applying effective assessment tools; and using technology for Mathematics teaching.
+In addition, the student will be introduced to professional resources that are available for the Mathematics learning area.
+Students completing this module should have a sound knowledge of Mathematics, should have highly developed numeracy skills, should be able to assess learners reliably, and should know how to best approach the teaching of Mathematic concepts at the Intermediate Phase.
+This module will assist students in their roles as subject and phase specialists, learning mediators, assessors and interpreters and designers of learning programmes and materials.

-These modules aim to give the student the knowledge and skills necessary to teach Afrikaans as a first additional language.
-This will include teaching methodologies and assessments of learners’ listening, speaking, reading, and writing skills.
-The difference between mother tongue and additional language teaching is addressed, and students will be assisted in their roles as subject and phase specialists, learning mediators, assessors and interpreters, and designers of learning programmes and materials.
+Afrikaans First Additional Language Didactics (8 Credits): The aim of these modules is to provide the student with the knowledge and skills necessary to teach Afrikaans as a first additional language.
+This will include teaching methodologies and assessments of learners’ listening, speaking, reading and writing skills.
+The difference between mother tongue and additional language teaching is addressed, and students will be assisted in their roles as subject and phase specialists, learning mediators, assessors and interpreters and designers of learning programmes and materials.

-The aim of these modules is to provide the student with the knowledge and skills necessary to teach Xhosa as a first additional language.
+IsiXhosa First Additional Language Didactics (8 Credits): The aim of these modules is to provide the student with the knowledge and skills necessary to teach Xhosa as a first additional language.
 This will include teaching methodologies and assessments of learners’ listening, speaking, reading and writing skills.

 Practical Learning